 ‘Welcome to Italy.’
 Fleur released his fingers and twirled in the sun.
 ‘The only country more beautiful than Italy is France.’

 ‘Aren’t you a bit biased?’
 Harry asked.

-Harry followed her along the weathered Roman road as it cut through fields of swaying green that buzzed with cicadas.
+Harry followed her along the weathered Roman road as it cut through fields of swaying green buzzing with cicadas.
 Warm wind whispered past them, tugging at Fleur’s summer dress as she ran her fingers through the flowers.

 ‘I think I still like Crete more,’ he said.

 ‘That is because you’ve not tried the food.’
 Fleur pirouetted ‘round and pointed one finger up at the hill above them.
 ‘But I will continue to educate you, Harry.
 That’s my responsibility as your tutor.’

 Harry laughed and followed her up as the road turned to uneven steps, sinking down between steep, fern-swathed banks and the shade of slim elms.
 ‘I think you just want an excuse to have some yourself.’